-As has been announced by Superintendent Mark Pearmain, North Vancouver Schools will be reopening for voluntary attendance of students on June 1.
-BC's Restart Plan: K to 12 Return to Schools provides detailed information about the plans for reopening, including FAQs for parents.
-Further school-specific details of Ecole Sherwood Park can be found at the end of this document.
-Please take time to review both resources.
+As announced by Superintendent Mark Pearmain's letter, North Vancouver Schools are looking forward to reopening our schools and welcoming back our students on Thursday, September 10.
+Please click the links for more information about the Back-to-School Plan, including Parent FAQs.
+Further school-specific details of Ecole Sherwood Park's Plan can be found at the end of this document.
+Please take time to review these important resources.

 With the guidance of the Provincial Health Officer, the Ministry of Education has provided a framework for all schools to follow while keeping safety and physical distancing measures in place.
-Our School Restart Planning Team and all staff have been working hard to ensure that proper protocols are in place to ensure the health and safety for everyone in the school, and we need your support and cooperation to help discuss these important safety measures with your child(ren) prior to coming to school.
-We all need to follow these expectations upon return to in-class instruction.
+Our School Restart Planning Team and all staff have been working hard to ensure that proper protocols are in place to ensure the health and safety for everyone in the school.

 - Parents and caregivers are required to assess their child daily for symptoms of common cold, influenza, COVID-19, or other infectious respiratory disease before sending them to school; please use the Daily Health Checklist

 - Please send your child with a filled water bottle and we will be supporting a "pack-in/pack-out" procedure – all student food (and food waste) will be sent home